"A war hero has no value or honour in his own territory"- African adage.

 Many of us never value what we have until we lose it.
 We make caricature of our leaders and great men in our domain due to the fact that we can easily access them on daily basis, while many others fast and pray to God to have audience with such people.

-Ghanaians have learnt a bitter lesson, one they are not sure to repeat in 2020, but until then, God have mercy on us, because three years under this administration is the worst, we can endure.
+Ghanaians have learnt a bitter lesson, one they are not sure to repeat again in the future, but until then, God have mercy on us, because three more years under this administration is the worst, we can endure.

 We were given a blank cheque to choose the best candidate, but we got carried away by lofty promises that, we knew from day one were unrealistic.

-It is too early to ask this question, but does the New Patriotic Party, deserve a second term, I cannot answer for every Ghanaian, but I have my answer.
+It is too early to ask this question, but can the New Patriotic Party, break the 8, as they want us to believe, I cannot answer for every Ghanaian, but I have my answer.